A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Critical Impact

-An attacker who can inject malicious metrics via a compromised scrape target, remote write, or OTLP receiver endpoint can execute arbitrary JavaScript in the browser of any Prometheus user viewing the metric in the Graph UI.
-This can lead to configuration exfiltration, data deletion, or Prometheus shutdown depending on enabled flags.
+Attackers who can inject metrics via a compromised scrape target, remote write, or OTLP receiver can execute arbitrary JavaScript in any user's browser viewing the Graph UI, enabling configuration exfiltration, data deletion, or Prometheus shutdown depending on enabled flags.

 Affected Products

-• Prometheus Mantine UI and React UI components
+• Prometheus web UI components (Mantine UI and legacy React UI)

 Discovery Timeline